 I usually use balls to wash my clothes.
 I didn’t notice any benefit of using the detergent over the balls.
 The balls work out a lot cheaper and create less waste overall compared to buying bottles of laundry detergent.

 The laundry detergent came in two different types of bottles as I mentioned earlier.
 One was a brown cardboard type material with a plastic bag inner and the other was a recycled plastic bottle.
 The cardboard one says it used a lot less plastic than the plastic one.
-That’s good, but I found the liquid dripped onto the cardboard and I couldn’t clean it off as easily.
+While that is good, I found the liquid dripped onto the cardboard and I couldn’t clean it off as easily.
 The worry is that the bottle won’t last long if it gets damp or wet or squashed for any reason.
-It was also hard to work out if I was pouring in the right amount of detergent because I found the level indicators really difficult to see.
+It was also hard to work out if I was pouring in the right amount of detergent as the level indicators are difficult to see.

 Surface cleaner and glass cleaner spray bottles

 The window cleaning spray didn’t compare to the action of a microfibre cloth and water.
-(Although microfibre cloths are also problematic because when washed tiny plastic fibres leach into the water they are washed in).
+(Although microfibre cloths are problematic as tiny plastic fibres leach into the water when they are washed).
 Again the markings on the nozzle were difficult to see.

 The final product I tried out was the toilet cleaner.
 I found the lid a bit confusing to start off with and took it off, instead of popping up the sticky out bit in the lid.
 When I took the lid off I dropped it down the toilet – doh!
 I was quite happy with it though once I had cleaned it up and worked it out, .
-My toilet wasn’t particularly dirty, but it seemed to work ok.
-I would probably prefer to use it as it is in a recycled bottle and the ingredients seemed better than using bleach.
-There is no SLS in the toilet cleaner and the list of ingredients seemed less complicated than some of the other products.
+My toilet wasn’t particularly dirty, but the cleaner worked OK.
+As this product is in a recycled bottle and the ingredients aren’t as harsh as bleach I would use this over mainstream toilet cleaners.
+There is no SLS in the toilet cleaner but the list of ingredients seemed less complicated than the other products.